Table of Contents

-Are you new to journaling?
-Let me introduce you to the healing power of journaling.
+Are you new to journal writing?
+Let me introduce you to the power of journaling.

 After a toxic relationship, journaling allows you to heal from the wounds by allowing you to express your feelings and thoughts without letting them fester.

-In the aftermath of a toxic relationship, most people want to wash away the abuse and pretend that it never happened.
-The problem is that your life seems to have fallen apart and you feel broken, and confused with scrambled thoughts.
+In the aftermath of an abusive relationship, most people want to wash away the abuse and pretend that it never happened.
+The problem is that your life seems to have fallen apart, and you feel broken and confused with scrambled thoughts.

 A toxic relationship leaves scars.
-It hurts your confidence, poisons your thoughts, and makes you feel lesser than who you really are.
+It destroys your confidence, poisons your thoughts, and makes you feel worthless.

 - Why me?